ruby-amqp/rubymarchhare.info/articles/exchanges.md

 ## Declaring/Instantiating Exchanges

-With Hot Bunnies, exchanges can be declared in two ways: by instantiating `MarchHare::Exchange` or by using a number of convenience methods on `MarchHare::Channel`:
+With March Hare, exchanges can be declared in two ways: by instantiating `MarchHare::Exchange` or by using a number of convenience methods on `MarchHare::Channel`:

   * `MarchHare::Channel#default_exchange`
   * `MarchHare::Channel#direct`